AnalystSubranjit/Twitter-NLP-projects/Identifying Tweets with Adverse Drug Reactions/README.md

 - This provides the [background](http://diego.asu.edu/Publications/ADRClassify.html) of my project
 - There are 3 files `train.txt`, `dev.txt` and `test.txt`, each file contains the IDs of raw tweets and their corresponding classifications, `Y` for ADR presence, `N` for no ADR presence
 - My report is [here](https://github.com/DonghanYang/Twitter-NLP-projects/blob/master/Identifying%20Tweets%20with%20Adverse%20Drug%20Reactions/report.pdf) and my scripts for generating features are in the repository

+## Credits
+- The project is from the course **Knowledge Technologies (COMP90049)** offered at University of Melbourne
+- Thanks to [Mr Jeremy Nicholson](http://www.cis.unimelb.edu.au/people/staff.php?person_ID=99799) for his dedicated and inspiring tutoring efforts and for providing the project specification